 However, according to Stevenson “Despite significant damage to his vessel, Doba is still determined to ‘forge on’ and not give up on his quest to become the first man to cross the Atlantic Ocean from Europe to North America in a kayak.”

-However, due to numerous storms, equipment failure and finally a broken rudder, Mr. Doba had to make a 300-mile detour to the island of Bermuda in order to make repairs.
+However, due to numerous storms, equipment failure and finally a broken rudder, Aleksander Doba had to make a 300-mile detour to the island of Bermuda in order to make repairs.